Some new examples of simple $p$-local compact groups: New p -local compact groups

 \section{New \texorpdfstring{$p$}{p}-local compact groups}

 In this section we will introduce the $p$-local compact version of the finite examples described in Section~\ref{sec:finite} and we will discuss about their exoticness.
-We say that a $p$-local finite group is exotic if there is no finite group realizing the saturated fusion system.
-When trying to generalize this definition to $p$-local compact groups, it seems natural to remove the finiteness condition but, as we can see in \cite{GL}, there always exists some infinite group which realizes a given saturated fusion system over a discrete $p$-toral group.
-This fact implies that we must restrict our attention to the most developed frameworks in homotopy theory: compact Lie groups and $p$-compact groups. \begin{remark} There are several ways of producing examples of \emph{non-simple} $p$-local compact groups which are not $p$-compact groups.
+When trying to generalize the definition of \emph{exotic} from $p$-local finite groups to to $p$-local compact groups, it seems natural to just remove the finiteness condition but, as we can see in \cite{GL}, there always exists some (non-compact) infinite group which realizes a given saturated fusion system over a discrete $p$-toral group.
+So, in order to keep the condition of being compact, we restrict our attention to compact Lie groups and $p$-compact groups. \begin{remark} There are several ways of producing examples of \emph{non-simple} $p$-local compact groups which are not $p$-compact groups.
 For example, one could consider an extension of a torus by a non $p$-nilpotent finite group.
 By Lemma~\ref{lemma_ishiguro}, this produces a $p$-local compact group which does not correspond to any $p$-compact group. \end{remark}